 Include customizations in titles, descriptions, and images

 - Include custom or personalized near the beginning of the title.
-This extra text can help match your ads to more relevant searches.
+This extra text can help match your ads and free listings to more relevant searches.
 Otherwise, you might see wasted clicks from people expecting to find simple, standard products.
 Add this text toward the beginning of your title so that it doesn't get cut off.

 - Reflect what you're selling with the image, title, and description.
 If you're selling a part of a built-to-order product instead of the complete item, explain this clearly in the title and description.
 Also, submit an image of the part, or highlight areas of the image to make it clear that you're selling only one part.